 - autoimmune disorders that interfere with the production of red blood cells

-Anemia is a very common problem for cancer patients, and can develop under the following circumstances:
+Anemia is a very common problem for people with cancer.
+It can develop under the following circumstances:

-- Some chemotherapy drugs cause anemia by blocking the production of red blood cells in bone marrow or impairing the kidneys’ ability to produce erythropoietin, a hormone that helps bone marrow make red blood cells.
+- Chemotherapy can cause anemia.
+Some drugs block the production of red blood cells in bone marrow.
+Others may hurt the kidneys’ ability to produce erythropoietin.
+This is a hormone that helps bone marrow make red blood cells.

-- High-dose radiation therapy can cause anemia by damaging bone marrow.
+- High-dose radiation therapy can damage bone marrow.
+This can cause anemia.

 - Surgery to remove tumors in areas of the body that contain large blood vessels can result in excessive blood loss.

-- Some people have a preexisting condition that can increase their risk of developing anemia during cancer treatment.
-Tell your doctor if you have any known condition that causes anemia, or if you feel especially weak and tired before you begin chemotherapy, radiation therapy, or surgery.
+- Some people already have a condition that can increase their risk of developing anemia during cancer treatment.
+Tell your doctor if you have any known conditions that cause anemia.
+Also let your doctor know if you feel especially weak or tired before you begin cancer treatment.

-Hematologists at Memorial Sloan Kettering will test your blood for any signs of anemia and make any necessary adjustments to your care plan before you start cancer treatment.
-During your treatment, our team may perform additional blood tests to monitor for any signs of anemia.
+Hematologists at MSK will test your blood for any signs of anemia.
+If necessary, we adjust your care plan before you start cancer treatment.
+During your treatment, our team may perform more blood tests to check for any signs of anemia.

-In many cases, anemia can be controlled with blood transfusions to replace red blood cells.
-In addition, your doctor may recommend eating foods that are rich in iron or folic acid throughout your treatment and recovery, in the hospital and at home.
+In many cases, anemia can be controlled with blood transfusions.
+These transfusions replace red blood cells in your blood.
+Your doctor may recommend eating foods that are rich in iron or folic acid throughout your treatment and recovery, both in the hospital and at home.